Pearson-Higher-Ed/design/c/inputs/v2.0.0-beta.4/index.md

     text: |
       The select input allows a user to choose one of many predetermined options.

-      - A default value can be set for the select element if it's recommended for most users.
+      A default value can be set for the select element if it's recommended for most users.
 Bear in mind that a user can easily overlook a preselected item, so use caution when doing so.

-      - The popup will follow the browser default style.
+      The popup will follow the browser default style.

     contents:
       - type: narrow image
-        src: ./assets/Inputs_select.png
+        src: ./assets/Inputs_select_fancy.png
-        caption: Closed and opened select.
+        caption: Closed and opened select in the fancy style.
+      - type: narrow image
+        src: ./assets/Inputs_select_basic.png
+        caption: Closed an open select in the basic style.

   - type: section
     name: Radio Buttons